open-contracts/protocol/PROTOCOL.md

 > "But that's not decentralized!"

 Yes, in a key way it's not, because we trust AWS's most secure instance type.
-But we're convinced that it is currently the right trade-off for most smart contracts who want to obtain proofs about internet data, so we need to make it accessible to everyone.
+But we're convinced that it is currently the right trade-off for most smart contracts who want to obtain proofs about internet data.

 To make that case, let's imagine the best-case scenario that achieves what our protocol does: allow you to convince any smart contract e.g. that you made a certain online payment to another user of "FiatPay.com" (think Venmo, PayPal, Cash App or Zelle, for example).
 In the best case scenario, the smart contract could directly visit https://fiatpay.com on your browser, log in with your credentials (without making them public), look up the transaction, and if the right transaction happened: transfer tokens to you.